GenomicsAotearoa/long-read-assembly/docs/pages/day3a_assembly_qc.md

 ??? clipboard-question "`--wrap` ???"

     Previously, we used the `sbatch` command to submit a slurm script to the cluster and the slurm job handler.
-The `sbatch` command can actually take a lot of parameters like the ones we included in the beginning of our script, and one of those parameters is `--wrap` which kind of wraps whatever command you give it in a slurm wrapper so that the cluster can schedule it as if it was a slurm script.
+The `sbatch` command can actually take a lot of parameters like the ones we included in the beginning of our script, and one of those parameters is `--wrap` which kind of wraps whatever command you give it in a Slurm wrapper so that the cluster can schedule it as if it was a Slurm script.

     Take note that running a process in this manner is not reproducible.
 Unless you have access to the `history` logs, other researchers are not able to know what parameters you have used.
-Therefore, it is advisable to write it out in a SLURM script as below:
+Therefore, it is advisable to write it out in a Slurm script as below:

     !!! terminal "code"